-Infractions start over every Monday.
-Detentions and office referrals start over every semester.
-However, suspensions may carry over to the next semester.
+Elementary Infractions start over every Monday.
+Detentions and office referrals reset at the end of the first semester.
+However, suspensions carry over into the second semester.
 Violating the Code of Conduct is unacceptable and may result in an office referral.
-Consequences could include but are not limited to detention, suspension or expulsion at any stage of the disciplinary process.
+Consequences could include but are not limited to detention, suspension, or expulsion at any stage of the disciplinary process.
 Administration will make the final decision.